fac/harness-deploy-action/README.md

 ### application

 String id of the application to deploy.

-You may want to use a secret if your repo (and hence workflow file) are public.
-However, this will break the harness_url output when displayed by github actions, as it includes the application in the URL and Actions will redact it.
+You can get this from harness, by going to *Setup >> App Name* and then copying from the url, path segment after `app/`.

 ### services